ameyaraje/PhotoGallery/README.md

 # PhotoAlbumManager Application

 A REST based Photo-Album manager application.
-Developed using Java, SpringBoot and MongoDB.
+Developed using Java, Spring and MongoDB.

 Performs CRUD operations on Albums and Photos.